Mokayed/TestSemesterProject/README.md

 # TestSemesterProject

 > _By Group 4 - Murched Kayed, Halur vid Neyst & Zaeem Shafiq_

+<b>Our evaluation and reflections (report) can be found <a href="https://github.com/Mokayed/TestSemesterProject/blob/master/TestSemesterRaport.pdf">here</a>.</b>

 <p>This is a solution to the <a href="https://github.com/datsoftlyngby/soft2019spring-test/blob/master/Assignments/TestSemesterProject.pdf">TestSemesterProject</a>.
-This solution is made using Java (JSP) with Maven and a MySQL database.
-Our evaluation and reflections (report) can be found <a href="https://github.com/Mokayed/TestSemesterProject/blob/master/TestSemesterRaport.pdf">here</a>.</p>
+This solution is made using Java (JSP) with Maven and a MySQL database.</p>
 <p>The software is made in a test-first manner, where tests at any level are designed before software
 implementation in some points, the focus of the project is on testing quality into a software product</p>